 The Ethical Standards for Human Service Professionals also outlines specific standards for practice.
 Specifically, it asks that human service workers uphold professional ethics and place service above self-interest when on the job.
 This includes ensuring that integrity is maintained, laws are followed, policies are adhered to, and client records are safe and secure.
 When faced with an ethical dilemma, the code asks that professionals seek out appropriate consultation or supervision to assist in decision-making.

 In sum, the code of ethics, also known as the Ethical Standards for Human Service Professionals, is a fundamental set of values that human service professionals must consider and adhere to in their day to day work.
 According to the National Organization of Human Services, it is enacted in efforts to respect the dignity and welfare of all people; promote self-determination; honor cultural diversity; advocate for social justice; and act with integrity, honesty, genuineness and objectivity.
-Goodwin College’s Human Services Degree program is founded upon these ethics.
+Goodwin University’s Human Services Degree program is founded upon these ethics.

 Ultimately, we believe, the ethics taught in our curriculum (and the ethics explained here) will help foster the development of competent, successful human service professionals.
 To read the full code of ethics for human service professionals, please visit the National Organization for Human Services here.